Investment & Lending

 Brett Ormrod

-Head of Sustainability at LaSalle Investment Management
+Head of Sustainability, Europe, at LaSalle Investment Management

 The Better Buildings Partnership’s Investor Engagement Working Group (IEWG) brings together investors, lenders, property managers, and sustainability professionals to explore how environmental, social, and governance (ESG) considerations can be integrated across real estate investment decisions.